diasurgical/devilution/README.md

 - Left analog / DPad: move hero
 - Right analog: simulate mouse
 - A: attack nearby enemies, talk to townspeople and merchants, pickup/place items in the inventory, OK while in main menu
-- B: Select spell, back while in menus
+- B: select spell, back while in menus
 - X: pickup items, open nearby chests and doors, use item in the inventory
 - Y: cast spell, delete character while in main menu
 - R1: use mana potion from belt